gtdu/BroskiesPortal/README.md

 To authenticate the user, call 'https://broskies.example.com/api/' with `{api_key=123456789, session_token=ABCDEFG}`

 ## Standard Permission Levels
 Permissions are handled as an integer.
 The core application will treat `0` as the user should not have access. `1` and above will be treated as they have access but it is your responsibility to decide what each level means.
+You should also specify a human-readable name for each level when creating the module

 ### Example Permission Scale
   0. No Access